 - Look for lean tender cuts of terrestrial animals that are easy to chew.

 - For fish, look for wild-caught species that are low in mercury, most often those on the bottom of the food chain.

 - Buy deli meat cut to order rather than pre-packaged

-- Cook meats to well done and add jus to help moisten.
+- Cook meats to well-done and add jus to help moisten.

 The deli case is another solid place to secure meat for kids, especially given that cold cuts are relatively easy to consume and diverse: They can be served in sandwich form, or even wrapped around cheese sticks to create their own superfood.
 However, it’s advised that parents stick with meats cut-to-order and avoid pre-packaged meats, which can be chock full of filler and contain elevated levels of nitrates.
-Those are also commonly found in hot dogs, which also function as an esophagus-sized choking hazard even at their most healthy.

 Fish, too, is a great way to integrate meat (and some much-needed fatty acid) into a diet, Farrell explains.
 “Fresh wild fish is best one to two times per week.
-Enjoy wild or wild frozen salmon, rainbow trout and tuna for the Omega-3 benefits,” she says.
-“Fish lowest in mercury would be advisable, such as flounder, haddock, perch, pollack, salmon, scallops, shrimp, trout, whitefish and whiting.”
+Enjoy wild or wild frozen salmon, rainbow trout, and tuna for the Omega-3 benefits,” she says.
+“Fish lowest in mercury would be advisable, such as flounder, haddock, perch, pollack, salmon, scallops, shrimp, trout, whitefish, and whiting.”